 It is a wonderful introverted experience not unlike Thoreau’s at Walden Pond or a backpacker’s in the woods.
 Time to think, reflect and experience nature at its most peaceful.
 Colors are mostly gray and somber on a cloudy day, but the peace and simplicity of nature becomes revealed.
 Snowstorms add to the beauty and create some extra duties to find dry firewood.
 Sunny days lift the soul.
 On two days in late January we had a spell of Indian Summer with temperatures up to the 60-degree range; we men took our shirts off and danced around because it felt like summer.

-Other visitors to Travianna in 1975 were Joe Farr, Chris Prokosch, Billy Bell and Kris Hodges.
+Other visitors to Travianna in 1975 were Joe Farr, Chris Prokosch, Billy Bell and Kris Hodges [he became the co-founder of FloydFest].
 Additional homes were planned and built.
 Additional homes were planned and built.
 My savings were running out and I felt a need to get a regular job, so I applied at the IGA supermarket.
 On my application I left off that I had a Bachelor’s degree in Business Administration because I thought they would consider me overqualified for minimum-wage.

 Later I applied and got a job at Catawba Hospital, a state mental health facility about an hour away (north of Roanoke in Craig County).
 I lived in state housing on the beautiful mountain campus and came home to Travianna on my days off.
 I worked with an elderly population with mental illness, dementia and medical needs.
 I was taught to run sensory orientation classes and to do routine medical care such as giving enemas, taking blood pressure and temperature readings, changing beds, and transporting people.
 After five months on the job I was notified that the state was laying off workers on a last-hired, first-fired plan.
 Although given a month’s notice, I was also told that I could request transfer to a new state facility being built in Hillsville, Virginia, to serve the mentally retarded.
 I checked into this possibility and met a music therapist who was transitioning to a job at this new facility.